TrackerJack/TrackerJack/docs/source/quick_start.rst

-   \b)  Open After Effects, and launch the TrackerJack Panel via the Windows Menu (Windows > TrackerJack_AE.jsxbin)
+   \b)  Open After Effects, and launch the TrackerJack Panel via the Windows Menu (Windows > TrackerJack_AE-2.00.jsxbin)

    \c) Open After Effects Preferences and make sure that "Allow scripts to write files and access network" is enabled.